SpaceX catches rocket, search for life near Jupiter begins – DW – 10/18/2024

 Currently, there are about 36,860 objects like 'dead' satellites and other man-made debris in orbit around planet Earth.

-The biggest danger they pose are to the International Space Station and functional satellites, causing them to make collision avoidance maneuvres.
+The biggest danger they pose are to the International Space Station and functional satellites, causing them to make collision avoidance maneuvers.

 Experts also warn that space junk falling to Earth's surface could become a safety concern in the next decade.
 But the risks are low — you're 65,000 times more likely to be struck by lightning than to have a bit of space debris fall on your head.